 , you are more likely to develop these reactions to Carbamazepine.
 Your doctor may perform genetic testing before giving you this medicine to know if it is suitable for you.
 However, you may still develop skin reactions if you do not have this gene type.
 Please monitor for any signs of skin rashes.

-If you are going to have certain laboratory tests (e.g. test for certain medicines to treat depression), inform your doctor that you are using this medicine.
+If you are going to have certain laboratory tests (e.g. thyroid function or pregnancy tests), inform your doctor that you are taking this medicine.

 Why is it important to keep my appointments with the doctor?

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

 - Routine tests (e.g. complete blood count, liver/kidney function, eye examination) may be done while you are being treated with Carbamazepine.
 Your doctor will advise you about how often you need to have these tests.